shaoweilin/shaoweilin.github.io/README.md

 # Shaowei Lin

+I am a mathematician working on the statistical learning theory of spiking neural networks and on dependent type theories for machine reasoning.
+This repository contains the source code for my [website](https://shaoweilin.github.io/).

+## Website
-I am a big MyST and Sphinx fan.

-This website was modified from [choldgraf.github.io](https://github.com/choldgraf/choldgraf.github.io).
+As a big MyST fan, I was really inspired by Chris Holdgraf's [website](https://predictablynoisy.com/posts/2020/sphinx-blogging/).
+This source code was modified from [his](https://github.com/choldgraf/choldgraf.github.io).

 ## Install